-Your spouse will have the legal obligation to respond to your divorce filing and as a result, he will be known as the Respondent in your divorce case.
-From here forward if I use the terms “Petitioner” or “Respondent” you can refer back to his paragraph to go over what each “role” means in the context of your divorce if you forget.
+Your spouse will have the legal obligation to respond to your divorce filing, and as a result, he will be known as the Respondent in your divorce case.
+From here forward, if I use the terms "Petitioner" or "Respondent," you can refer back to his paragraph to go over what each "role" means in the context of your divorce, if you forget.

 Where to file for divorce?

-You and your spouse have moved ten times in ten years of marriage and have lived many different residences along the way.
-You may have even separated from your spouse in recent years with you living in one Texas county and your spouse living in another.
+You and your spouse have moved ten times in ten years of marriage and have lived in many different residences along the way.
+You may have even separated from your spouse in recent years, with you living in one Texas county and your spouse living in another.
 Where should you go from here to file for divorce?

 Grounds for divorce in Texas

-Be aware that in filing your Original Petition for Divorce, you should not get into the nitty-gritty details regarding each allegation of adultery, abuse or other fault grounds for filing the divorce.
-Simply stating that adultery has occurred is sufficient.
+Be aware that in filing your Original Petition for Divorce, you should not get into the nitty-gritty details regarding each allegation of adultery, abuse, or other fault grounds for filing the divorce.
+Simply stating that cheating has occurred is sufficient.
 Going into time and location details of each extra-marital affair of your spouse is inappropriate and is likely to be struck from your Petition by the court.